Harsha9794/Employee-Portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

+## Running application locally

+Take checkout of the code  using git clone https://github.com/Harsha9794/Employee-Portal.git

+Import the project into IDE (VSCode) and run npm i command to install the required packages for the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.